SurrealTiggi/kvm-install-vm/README.md

 ## Installation

-Trying to go for a simpler approach, basically you should just need to download [setup.sh](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/setup.sh), `chmod +x install.sh`, and then `./setup.sh --install`.
+Trying to go for a simpler approach, basically you should just need to download [setup.sh](https://raw.githubusercontent.com/SurrealTiggi/kvm-install-vm/master/setup.sh), `chmod +x setup.sh`, and then `./setup.sh --install`.

 On every run the script checks that: